OUR HISTORY

 The Clément Foundation

 The creation of a corporate foundation institutionalizes and amplifies the ambition to enhance and promote the talents of the-sea in the field of contemporary art.
-Hosted at the the heart of the Habitation, it naturally takes its name.
+Hosted at the heart of the Habitation, it naturally takes its name.

 2018